Supersonic-Sites/FinelyTunedTechnologies/content/services.md

       - question: Do I need a separate app installed on my mobile or tablet device to control the multiple devices in the system?
         answer: No, you do not.
-All of the separate device apps are bundled together within theBrilliant app and can be accessed from anywhere you have a data or a Wi-Fi connection.
+All of the separate device apps are bundled together within the Brilliant app and can be accessed from anywhere you have a data or a Wi-Fi connection.
       - question: Do I need special wiring to install a home automation system?
         answer: Some systems require dedicated wiring.
 The Brilliant system does not as